emmanuel-b-agyei/Group13_AgeDetection/README.md

 ## Video Demonstration

-For a detailed explanation and demonstration of the application, please watch our [YouTube video](<insert-link-here>).
+For a detailed explanation and demonstration of the application, please watch our video on YouTube.
+Link: https://youtu.be/7J3Enp0X64E

 ## Credits